szabgab/perlmaven.com/sites/en/pages/how-to-process-command-line-arguments-in-perl.md

 After loading the module we declare a variable called `$source_address` where the value of the `--from` command line flag will be stored.
 We call `GetOptions` with key-value pairs.
 The keys (in this case one key) is the description of the flag.
-In this case the `from=s` declares that we are expecting a command line parameter called `--from` with a <b>string</b> after it.
+In this case the `from=s` declares that we are expecting a command line parameter called `--from` with a **string** after it.
 Because in Perl numbers can also be seen as strings, this basically means "pass me any value".
 This declaration is then mapped to the variable we declared earlier.
 In case the syntax is unclear `=>` is a "fat arrow" you might be familiar from [hashes](/perl-hashes) and the back-slash `\` in-front of the variable indicates that we are passing a reference to the variable.
 You don't need to understand references in order understand this code.
 Just remember